Get Help During the COVID-19 (Coronavirus) Outbreak

 Emergency SNAP (FoodShare) benefits have been approved for Wisconsin.
 This means FoodShare participants that do not currently receive the maximum benefit will now be receiving the maximum amount.
-Benefits will be placed on eligible households’ QUEST cards on April 11 and April 25, 2020.
+Benefits will be placed on eligible households’ QUEST cards by May 24, 2020.
 Benefits are added automatically.
 You do not need to do anything!
 If you already receive the maximum, you will not receive additional benefits.

-Find out if you’ll get extra benefits, how much extra and everything else you need to know about Emergency FoodShare benefits.
+Find out everything else you need to know about FoodShare.